curiouselectric/WindSensor/README.md

 Request: “aaI0WSMX#”  - does not matter what averaging period. min/max are just the min/max seen.

 Returns: "aaWSMX:3.00#"  // Where 3.00 is the data

+## What is Anemometer conversion?:
+Request: "aaI0WSCON#"

+Returns: "aaI0STWSCONm123.4c567.89#" (from stored values)

+## Set the Anemometer conversion:
+Request: "aaI0WSSTm123.4c567.89#"   Where 123.4 is the gradient and 567.89 is the constant (y=mx+c)

+Returns: "aaI0STWSSETm123.4c567.89#" (set to the new values)

 ## Wind Vane data:
 Request: “aaI0WV#”   Where 0 is an ID from 0-9 set by solder on PCB.
 4 is the averaging period (0=1s, 1=10s, 2 = 60s, 3 = 600s, 4=3600s)